RoliBoy/RoliBoy.github.io/writeups/defcamp2020-qr-mania/defcamp2020-qr-mania.md

 order.txt
 ```

-`order.txt` now contains a list of filenames in the order in which the images should be decoded.
+`order.txt` now contains a list of filenames in the order in which the images should be decoded

 ### decoding the qr codes